stanford-cs324/winter2023/README.md

 **Format**: Classes are a mix of **lectures by course instructors** and **talks + Q&As with guest speakers**.
 Coursework is a combination of 1 *early assignment* and 1 *quarter-long project*, both focused on working directly and getting hands-on experience with existing foundation models.
 - For more details, please see the [Class](#class) and [Coursework](#coursework) sections below.
 These will be updated shortly with additional information.
+- Speakers will be hosted by MLSys Seminar(http://mlsys.stanford.edu).
+Students will be required to watch the seminar.

 ---